Fundamental Limitations of Genomic Foundation Models for Sequence Generation

 Aristotle University of Thessaloniki

 I’m passionate about mentorship and collaborative science.
-I’ve had the privilege of guiding researchers from their first steps in bioinformatics to their first publications, and I thrive in environments that balance rigorous research with the rapid iteration of startup culture.
+I’ve had the privilege of guiding researchers from their first steps in the field to their first lead-author publications, and I thrive in environments that balance rigorous research with rapid iteration.

-When I’m not analyzing petabytes of genomic data, you’ll find me jogging in Austin or learning new languages.
+When I’m not working, you’ll find me running or learning a new language.

 Oral presentation